Chadwell St Mary: Administrative history

 Chadwell St Mary was within the Kingdom of Essex, which was one of the kingdoms in the Anglo-Saxon heptarchy and which became the shire and subsequently county of Essex.
 From 870 until 917, Essex (including Chadwell) was within the Danelaw.
 It is part of the Barstable hundred.

 Chadwell is a traditional Church of England parish.
 It was part of the Orsett deanery and the archdeaconry of Essex.
 It was within the Diocese of London until 1845 when the archdeaconry became part of the Diocese of Rochester, transferring again to the Diocese of St Albans in 1878.
 In 1914 it became part of the newly established Diocese of Chelmsford.

 Following the building of Tilbury Docks and the establishment of the new community of Tilbury Town, in 1903, the southern portion of the ecclesiastical parish was separated to form the parish of Tilbury Docks.

 Chadwell was one of the parishes that formed the Orsett Poor Law Union in 1835 and from 1875 it was part of the Orsett Rural Sanitary District.

 Chadwell was part of the Orsett Rural District from 1894 until 1912, when it became part of the Tilbury Urban District and became known as the upper ward.
+In 1931 the parish had a population of 16,825.
 On 1 April 1936 the parish was abolished to form Thurrock and it became part of Thurrock Urban District.
 This became a borough in 1984 and in 1998 became the Thurrock Unitary Authority.

-Housing Estates and Facilities

-Godman Road estate is Chadwell St Mary's main housing estate, which includes three high-rise flats.
-It is in the north and west part of Chadwell.

-Ruskin Road is a medium-sized housing estate in the west of Chadwell.

-Waterson Road estate is a large area of numerous housing estates in the east and north east of chadwell.

-Thamesview Estate is a smallish housing estate on the top of Chadwell Hill.

-Chadwell St Mary has numerous shops including a Tesco Express, 2 other mini supermarkets, a shopping precinct in the north of Chadwell, Heath Road Newsagents, florists, butchers and numerous parades of shops down River View in the town centre of Chadwell.